GlassSources/ProjectL/README.markdown

 Building
 --------

-Lightstone can be built with the
+Lollipop can be built with the
 [Java Development Kit](http://oracle.com/technetwork/java/javase/downloads) and [Apache Ant](http://ant.apache.org).
 [Apache Ivy](http://ant.apache.org/ivy) is
 also used for dependency management.